Generating operators of symmetry breaking -- from discrete to continuous: Introduction

-As a biproduct, we prove in Theorem \ref{thm:23062904} that the Rankin--Cohen brackets give a geometric embedding of discrete series representations for the de Sitter space $\operatorname{d S}^2$ into principal series representations through the analytic continuation of eigenfunctions which is guaranteed by the theory of discretely decomposable restriction \cite{xkInvent98}.
+Another novel feature of this article is an application of differential SBOs to construct a geometric embedding of discrete series representations for the de Sitter space $\operatorname{d S}^2$ into principal series representations (Theorem \ref{thm:23062904}).
+This is carried out by proving the analytic continuation of $L^2$-eigenfunctions to the boundary of the conformal compactification.
+We remark that such an analytic continuation does NOT exist for eigenfunctions that are not square integrable.
+The proof uses the theory of discretely decomposable restriction \cite{xkInvent98}.

+We illustrate the idea by the generating operator of the Rankin--Cohen brackets.
+The results suggest that the application of the \lq\lq{generating operators}\rq\rq\ of SBOs is already rich in the $SL_2$ case.
+See also \cite{KP24}.
+In a subsequent paper, we plan to discuss a generalization of some of the aspects discovered here to other reductive groups of higher rank.